Mailbutler will be compatible with macOS Sonoma soon. Please don’t update your macOS yet.

 Using AI to personalize your opening lines

 Emerging artificial intelligence technologies can be a serious boon to your email communication.
-By entering just a few keywords, the Mailbutler AI-powed Smart Assistant can compose a full email for you, or improve on an email you've already written.
+By entering just a few keywords, the Mailbutler AI-powered Smart Assistant can compose a full email for you, or improve on an email you've already written.

 You can enter personal information about your relationship with your recipient into the Smart Assistant, and the AI can formulate it for you in a professional manner.
 You can also tell it the style in which your email should be written - formal, chatty, etc. - and it will sort it all out for you.